 As a beginner witch, I suggest you first try your hand at the most basic of practical magick.
 Perfect the simplest spells first before moving on to anything more advanced.
-Magick takes real patience, practice and self-reflection.
-Anyone thinking its as easy as waving a wand and shouting ‘abracadabra’ is seriously barking up the wrong tree.
+Magick takes real patience, practice, and self-reflection.
+Anyone thinking it’s as easy as waving a wand and shouting ‘abracadabra’ is seriously barking up the wrong tree.

-As a beginner witch, you might like to start your magickal practise with some of the beginners spells Amaria and I have added to the site.
+As a beginner witch, you might like to start your magickal practice with some of the beginners spells Amaria and I have added to the site.
 For example, this easy love spell, or this full moon spell to attract abundance.